Anandamide: The Bliss Molecule Behind Your Runner's High

 One of the clearest windows into anandamide and exercise comes from migraine research, where the stakes are high and the measurements are precise.

 In a randomized controlled clinical trial, researchers put episodic migraine patients through a twelve-week aerobic exercise program and tracked their blood.
-The exercising group saw improved cardiorespiratory fitness and better clinical outcomes, and the researchers connected those gains to changes in anandamide.
-Their conclusion was direct: regular moderate aerobic exercise is effective in migraine management, and anandamide appears to play a part worth investigating further.
+In this study, the exercising group saw improved cardiorespiratory fitness and better clinical outcomes, and the researchers connected those gains to changes in anandamide.
+Their conclusion was direct: regular moderate aerobic exercise was effective in migraine management, and anandamide appears to play a part worth investigating further.

 This fits a broader pattern.
 Studies have found that people with chronic migraine tend to show lower anandamide levels in their cerebrospinal fluid and plasma, and that this shortfall is linked to greater pain.
 The body's own bliss molecule running low looks like part of the problem.
 Topping it back up, through movement, looks like part of the answer.